managedit/openstack-setup/README.md

 These scripts install+setup OpenStack (an all in one server, or all bar compute + compute nodes).

+** This only suports VLAN networking where each server has 2x network cards ** It could be changed for others, but out of the box, thats what it does.

 # Do this on all servers

 Edit "settings" to suit..